How to prevent getting sick with measles

 Is the MMR vaccine safe?

 Yes, the MMR vaccine is safe and effective.
 It’s the best way to protect against measles.
 The CDC and most doctors recommend two doses of the vaccine.
-According to federal health experts, two doses of the MMR vaccine are about 97% effective at preventing measles; one dose is about 93% effective.
+According to federal health experts, two doses of the MMR vaccine are about 97% effective at preventing measles, while one dose is about 93% effective.

-Children often receive the MMRV vaccine, which protects against measles, mumps, rubella, and varicella (chickenpox), when they are 12 to 15 months old and again between 4 to 6 years old.
-A new federal guidance says babies who are 6 to 11 months old can get an MMR shot early if they are traveling internationally or are in areas with outbreaks, however, they will still need to get the other shots based on the CDC’s recommended schedule.
+Children often receive the MMRV vaccine, which protects against measles, mumps, rubella, and varicella (chickenpox), when they are 12 to 15 months old and again between 4 and 6 years old.
+A new federal guidance says babies 6 to 11 months old can get an MMR shot early if they are traveling internationally or are in areas with outbreaks, however, they will still need to get the other shots based on the CDC’s recommended schedule.

 If I think I’m sick with measles, what should I do?